-- In 1985 the Public Securities Association (PSA) standardized a prepayment model. - The PSA standard is expressed as a monthly series of CPRs. - It reflects the increase in CPR that occurs as the pool seasons. - The PSA standard postulates the following prepayment speeds: The CPR is 0.2% for the first month, increases thereafter by 0.2% per month until it reaches 6% per year for the 30th month, and then stays at 6% for the remaining years.
+- In 1985 the Public Securities Association (PSA) standardized a prepayment model. - The PSA standard is expressed as a monthly series of CPRs. - It reflects the increase in CPR that occurs as the pool seasons. - At the time the PSA proposed its standard, a seasoned 30-year GNMA's typical prepayment speed was ~ 6% CPR.